 - 1 cup fresh squeezed orange juice

-In a medium saucepan, add the sugar, cranberries, and orange juice.
+- In a medium saucepan, add the sugar, cranberries, orange zest, and orange juice.
 Stir and cover.
-Cook over medium-low heat, covered, for 15-20 minutes, or until all of the cranberries have burst.
+Cook over medium-low heat, covered, for 15 minutes, or until most of the cranberries have burst.
 Do not overcook.
 Stir, and let cool before storing in the fridge.